nguyenvince/Gemaldegalerie-AR-Unity/README.md

 https://vimeo.com/490130098

 ## Overview
 Gemaldegalerie AR is a technical prototype developed in partnership with museum4punkt0 and Gemäldegalerie (Berlin State Museums) investigating the use of AR for content contextualization in a museum setting.
 Targeted towards young audience, the application invites museum-goers to see the sides of a painting they never get to see: what is behind the layers of paint, what is the story behind each character, what it feels like to live in the era behind the frame?
-Its interactive features describe, but not prescribe; it does not tell museum-goers “how to look”, but “where to look”- it’s up to them to draw your their conclusions.
+Its interactive features describe, but not prescribe; it does not tell museum-goers “how to look”, but “where to look”- it’s up to them to draw their conclusions.
 We believe that all knowledge backgrounds deserve their own piece of memory at Gemäldegalerie.

 ## Technicality
 The prototype was developed using Unity 2020.1.13f1.